 - Medical aid equipment

 If you choose to see a physician outside of your employer’s network, their insurer might deny coverage for those appointments or treatment sessions.
+This is not the case in life-or-death situations where you required emergency medical attention.

 Temporary Disability Benefits to Cover Lost Wages